Sarah627/Java_miniatures/README.md

        - the `initial action` is the loop control variable initialization.
        - the `control variable` controls the number of iterations in the loop.
        -  the `action-after-iterations` is the statement which adjusts the control variable.
-       -  each statement of the loop control structure is terminated using a semicolon `;` like the rest of the statements in java
+       -  each statement of the loop control structure is terminated using a semicolon `;` like the rest of the statements in Java
           -  `note`⚠ you can insert a semicolon by mistake after the control structure itself inside the parenthesis which results in loop termination ,or it means do nothing as follows:

                  for(int i = 0; i<10;i++);   //<----- note the semicolon after the closing parenthesis here will case to print nothing as the loop has been terminated.